feihong/realm-talk/Using Realm with Swift.md

 # Cons

-- Still beta (currently at version 0.90.5)
+- Still beta (currently at version 0.90.6)
 - Swift API is a work-in-progress
+- Support for optionals is not great
 - No fine-grained notifications (also no support for KVO)

-- NSDate is truncated to the second
+^ Better support for optionals is a priority for the Realm developers: https://github.com/realm/realm-cocoa/issues/628.

 ---